Josh Metellus: Professional career

-At the NFL Combine, Mettelus' 20 reps of 225 pounds on the bench press, ranked fourth-most among safeties.
+At the NFL Combine, Metellus' 20 reps of 225 pounds on the bench press, ranked fourth-most among safeties.
 In the vertical jump, his performance of 36.5 inches ranked sixth, and he tied for 10th in the broad jump with a mark of 10 feet, 4 inches.
-His time of 4.55 seconds in the – ranked 11th amongst his position group.
+His time of 4.55 seconds in the 40-yard dash ranked 11th amongst his position group.

 The Minnesota Vikings selected Metellus in the sixth round (205th overall) of the 2020 NFL draft.
 He was the 17th safety drafted in 2020 and was one of many 2020 sixth or seventh round safeties that successfully became starters, including Alohi Gilman, Jordan Fuller, Kamren Curl, and Geno Stone.

 "Metellus might not have the high-end athletic traits that will earn him a starting role in camp, but if he gets into an NFL game, he might not give the job back, showing the toughness required for downhill work and just enough range on the back end."